Odessa strikes hit Western arms: Russia

 "But what can we do, we need to defend our homeland, because if I don't do it then my children will be forced to do it," he said.

-An official in the nearby Kherson region in the south said a Ukrainian counter offensive for the territory captured early in the invasion would be over by September.
+An official in the nearby Kherson region in the south said a Ukrainian counter-offensive for the territory Russia captured early in the invasion would be over by September.

 "We can say that a turning point has occurred on the battlefield.
 We are switching from defensive to counteroffensive actions," Sergiy Khlan, an aide to the head of Kherson region, said in an interview with Ukrainian television.